Cookies are small pieces of data which are stored in your browser when visiting our website, which allow us to better understand visitor activity.

 - Information on our fundraising operations including occasional targeted requests to consider giving financial support, or to ask you to consider supporting us in other ways.

 - Other relevant communications based on your relationship with NYOS.

 Data screening and cleansing to check if we have accurate contact details for you (see below);

-Wealth screening and research to help us understand our ticket buyers, donors and potential donors, including gathering information from publicly available resources to give an insight into your philanthropic interests and ability to support NYOS (see below);
+Research to help us understand our ticket buyers, donors and potential donors, including gathering information from publicly available resources to give an insight into your philanthropic interests and ability to support NYOS (see Fundraising below for more information);

 To send you surveys and for market research purposes.

 Tools may be used to monitor the effectiveness of our communications with you, including email tracking, which records when an e-newsletter from us is opened and/or how many links are clicked within the message.
 The data from this tracking is generally used in an aggregated and anonymised form.

 You can opt out of any or all of our communications simply by contacting firstname.lastname@example.org

 There are some membership and donation communications which we are required to send regardless of your contact preferences.
 These are essential communications deemed necessary to fulfil our contractual obligations to you.
 This includes informing you of changes or cancellations to concerts and events you have booked for, membership invoices, renewal reminders, thank you letters, and querying returned mail.